-Ann Newmarch's Oral History, courtesy of Prospect Local History, Prospect Library, are now available online.
+Ann Newmarch's Oral History, courtesy of the State Library of South Australia, is now available online.
 Simply click on the links below - each Oral History varies in duration and is a fascinating insight into Ann, her art, life and career, as well as Prospect.

 Exhibiting with us

 Applications for exhibiting with us in 2020 closed on 30 September 2019, with outstanding interest received.
 Applications to exhibit with us in 2021 will open in July 2020.